Python automation case study

 Production readiness

-The bot flow works; real stream ops need stronger controls.
+Bot flow works; stream ops need controls.

 Already solid